HieuLCM/Tenzies-Game/README.md

 The link to the App is :

-# The thing that should be improved:
+# The things that should be improved:

 - Track time
 - Track number of rolls